The Optimism Tax: What $18B in Prediction Market Data Reveals About VC

 Analysis of 72 million prediction market trades reveals a systematic wealth transfer from emotional traders to patient market makers.
 The patterns mirror exactly what happens in venture capital - and explain why most LPs lose money while top GPs consistently win.

-Also available on 애당초 4개의 시선 (Ethan Cho: Four Lenses on Everything) on Substack.
+This article is part of VentureOracle's owned insight archive and was also published on 애당초 4개의 시선 (Ethan Cho: Four Lenses on Everything) via Substack.

 **TL;DR:** New research analyzing 72 million prediction market trades reveals a systematic "wealth transfer" from emotional traders to patient market makers.
 The patterns mirror exactly what happens in venture capital - and explain why most LPs lose money while top GPs consistently win.